 What Causes the Error Code “WS-37403-7” on PS4?

-After receiving numerous reports from multiple users, we decided to investigate the issue and devised a set of solutions which fixed it for most of our users.
+After receiving numerous reports from multiple users, we decided to investigate the issue and devised a set of solutions that fixed it for most of our users.
 Also, we looked into the reasons due to which this issue is triggered and listed them as follows.

 - Maintenence Break: PS4 occasionally receives updates from Sony which include several bug fixes and new features.
 However, whenever these updates are released the servers also undergo a short maintenance break due to which the connectivity with the PS4 network might be temporarily prevented and the error might be triggered.